rogerioMB-hub/my_esp32/README.md

 # In editing...

-my_esp32 my collection of esp32 related files.
+my_esp32 my collection of esp32 related files (using ESP-IDF).

 The idea is to place all esp32 files here (electronic diagrams, programs, notes, etc.) to be shared.